rdmtc/node-red-contrib-sun-position/README.md

 ###### alternate properties

-The following time parameters are exists in the output for backwart compatibility.
+The following time parameters are exists in the output for backward compatibility.
 These are equal to parameters in the table above:

 | time parameter | is equal to        |
 | -------------- | ------------------ |